mikerodionov/MSFT-Certifications/MSFT/GitHub/GutHubFoundations.md

 Timestamp field can be added but it is not the one of the built-in metadata that GitHub provides.

+GH Projects charts types:
+- Current chart - allows to visualize your project items, for example, you can create charts to show how many items are assigned to each individual or how many issues are assigned to each upcoming iteration
+- Historical chart - allows to track changes to the state of your project items, not existing items assigned to users

+To assign users issues and PRs - write permissions

+You can assign multiple people to each issue or pull request, including yourself, anyone who has commented on the issue or pull request, anyone with write permissions to the repository, and organization members with read permissions to the repository.

+**Anyone with write access to a repository can assign issues and pull requests.**

 ### Domain 6 - Privacy, Security, and Administration

 If org enables 2FA requirement accounts which are not elect to enable 2FA got deleted from GH org.
 It includes members, outside collaborators, and billing managers (including bot accounts).